e-clawson/capstone-practice/README.md

 - import to server.js
 - make a new route that get all todos
 - test the route using reqbin, etc.

+now go back to frontend
+- change fetch request to new path
+- check to see that our empty array comes back
+- bring in a state variable to store the todos array